GuillaumeMos/Music2MP3/README.md

 4. Run the platform spec, e.g.:
    - Windows: `pyinstaller Music2MP3-Windows.spec`
    - macOS: `pyinstaller Music2MP3-macOS.spec`
-   - Linux: `pyinstaller Music2MP3-Linux.spec` (AppImage packaging script included in CI)
+   - Linux: `pyinstaller Music2MP3-Linux.spec` (AppImage packaging in CI)

-The specs include data files (ffmpeg, yt-dlp, icons, config) and produce the single-folder app in `dist/`.
+The specs include data files (ffmpeg, yt-dlp, icons, config) and produce the app in `dist/`.

 ---

-## 🧰 Troubleshooting
+## 🧩 Troubleshooting

 - **“(Not Responding)” on Windows while downloading**
-  The UI now runs long tasks in worker threads; per-track progress bars keep updating.
-If you still see UI freezes, ensure GPU overlays/AV scanners aren’t throttling file writes.
+  Long tasks run in worker threads; per-track progress should update.
+If you still see freezes, check GPU overlays/AV scanners.
-- **Age-restricted videos on YouTube**
+- **Age-restricted / region-locked videos**
-  yt-dlp might refuse them without cookies.
-Add a cookies file to `config.json` if needed.
+  yt-dlp may refuse them without cookies.
+Add a cookies file to `config.json`.
-- **Too many duplicates**
+- **Duplicates still appear**
-  Make sure you’re running the latest version.
-The app compares by URI → tags → filename (without numeric prefix) and keeps a `manifest.json`.
+  We compare by URI → tags → normalized filename (ignores leading numbers and normalizes punctuation).
-- **ffmpeg/yt-dlp missing (source builds)**
-  Confirm the platform-specific binaries are in `ffmpeg/` and `yt-dlp/` next to the executable/spec.
+  Delete `manifest.json` if you suspect it’s stale and retry.
+- **SoundCloud shows “Unknown – Unknown”**
+  Usually caused by missing page metadata or blocked access.
+Ensure the playlist/secret link is valid and reachable in your region; cookies can help.
+- **No console popups**
+  All subprocesses are spawned hidden on Windows; progress is parsed and shown in the UI.

 ---